patlaj/experimental/prycrane/accessibility/afeedback-03-en.md

     <p>Your feedback is important.
 It will help us identify and break down accessibility barriers.</p>

     <div class="alert alert-warning">
-   <p>Please refrain from including any personal or sensitive information about yourself or others when submitting your feedback.</p>
+   <p><strong>Please refrain from including any personal or sensitive information about yourself or others when submitting your feedback.</strong></p>
 </div>